nnaumenko/metaf/readme.md

 * Parse METAR or TAF report and autodetect its type.
 * Check the validity of the report syntax, detect malformed reports and report errors.
-* Convert METAR or TAF report into the vector of classes; each of these classes represents individual chunk of information encoded in the weather report or forecast.
+* Convert METAR or TAF groups into classes wrapped in std::variant; each of these classes represents a particular type of group coded in weather report or forecast.

 ## Compatible compilers